Budget Glossary and Acronyms

 Line Item – A specific expenditure category within an agency budget, e.g., rent, travel, motor pool services, postage, printing, office supplies, etc.

-Lines of Business (LOBs) – Reference to the County’s review of 310 discrete agency lines of business.
+Lines of Business (LOBs) – This refers to the County’s review and inventory of the its discrete agency programs and services, also known as Lines of Business.
 LOBs are essentially an inventory of County programs and services offered by each individual agency.
+In 2016, Fairfax County is undertaking a comprehensive, multi-year approach to its review of 390 discrete Lines of Business.
+The County has previously undertaken Lines of Business reviews in 2008, 2001, 1996 and 1993.

 Local Composite Index (LCI) – The Commonwealth of Virginia’s Local Composite Index (CI) determines a school division’s ability to pay education costs fundamental to the Commonwealth’s Standards of Quality (SOQ).
 The Composite Index is calculated using three indicators of a locality’s ability-to-pay: